multiOTP/multiotp/readme_4.3.2.5.txt

 authentication for your VPN accesses, your SSL gateway, your private websites and even your Windows login for desktops AND laptops!

-The multiOTP(r) class can be used alone (for example to have strong authentication for your PHP based web application), as a command line tool (to handle users and have strong authentication using command line), as a web service (to provide centralized authentication for a master/slave installation)
+The multiOTP class can be used alone (for example to have strong authentication for your PHP based web application), as a command line tool (to handle users and have strong authentication using command line), as a web service (to provide centralized authentication for a master/slave installation)